influxdata/influxdb-client-js/influxdb-client-apis.postwriterequest.org.md

 ## PostWriteRequest.org property

-Specifies the destination organization for writes.
-Takes either the ID or Name interchangeably.
-If both `orgID` and `org` are specified, `org` takes precedence.
+The parameter value specifies the destination organization for writes.
+The database writes all points in the batch to this organization.
+If you provide both `orgID` and `org` parameters, `org` takes precedence.

 <b>Signature:</b>